MicrosoftDocs/dynamics-365-fraud-protection/content/pay-as-you-go.md

     1. Complete the steps in the purchase flow.
 You’ll receive confirmation that your monthly subscription for Fraud Protection Pay as you go is successfully set up.
 You'll then be redirected to the Fraud Protection portal.

 2. Set up your Fraud Protection environment.
     1. In the [Fraud Protection portal](https://dfp.microsoft.com/), sign in as the global administrator of the Azure AD tenant that you used above in Step 1.
+If you already set up your Fraud Protection environment, the Fraud Protection portal will load after you sign in and you can proceed to the next step.
+If you haven't set up your environment, see [Set up a purchased instance](promocode-set-up-DFP-purchased-version.md).
-    1. If you already set up your Fraud Protection environment for your free trial, the Fraud Protection portal loads after you sign in and you can proceed to the next step.
+    2. If you already set up your Fraud Protection environment for your free trial, the Fraud Protection portal loads after you sign in and you can proceed to the next step.
 If you haven't set up your environment, follow the instructions in [Set up a purchased version of Dynamics 365 Fraud Protection](promocode-set-up-dfp-purchased-version.md#complete-the-setup-process).

 3. Configure an Azure subscription for Fraud Protection billing.
     1. In a new browser tab, go to the [Azure portal](https://portal.azure.com/) and sign in with the same credentials that you used in step 2.